kotachang/UBCSubbots/README.md

 ### Cameras/IMU

-* Just hook it up (? all usb)
+* Just hook it up (? all USB)

 ### Sensor (Pressure, Leak)

-* These are both reading I2C - this is up to you. :) UWU
+* These are both reading I2C - this is up to you.

 ### Safety